1. What are the Northern Lights?

 4. When can I see the Northern Lights?

 Whenever the sky is dark enough.
 The solar winds take no notice of whether it’s winter or summer, day or night.
-But it’s very hard to see the lights even in twilight so in northern Scandinavia, the Land of the Midnight Sun, the Northern Lights are only seen from late-August to early-April, with the winter months offering the best viewing prospects.
+But it’s very hard to see the lights even in twilight so in northern Europe, the Land of the Midnight Sun, the Northern Lights are only seen from late-August to early-April, with the winter months offering the best viewing prospects.
 Light pollution also decreases the chances of seeing the lights, so getting away from city lights is very important.

 5. Can I photograph the Northern Lights?